 - Program is only available to currently employed professional healthcare workers

 - NCES reported the student-to-teacher ratio was 8:1 in 2012

 Students wishing to enter the phlebotomy program at Winter Park Tech are strongly encouraged to have a high school diploma or equivalent.
 During this non-credit program, students receive training in collecting blood specimens, venipuncture techniques and maintaining the integrity of specimens.
 Upon completion of the phlebotomy program, students are eligible to apply for National Healthcareer Association certification for phlebotomy technicians.
 Employment opportunities include medical offices, hospitals and blood banks.

-Related to Phlebotomy School: Top Ranked School for Becoming a Phlebotomist - Tampa, FL
+Related to Top Phlebotomy School in Tampa, FL

 - Recently Updated